alvarotrigo/react-fullpage/README.md

 The fullpage.js library and CSS must be included manually.

-The fullpage.js libarary is a required prop for the react wrapper.
+The fullpage.js library is a required prop for the react wrapper.

 The [extensions](https://alvarotrigo.com/fullPage/extensions/) are not bundled by default.
 You'll need to include these manually.
-An example can be found [here](https://github.com/alvarotrigo/react-fullpage.js/blob/master/examples/extensionExample)
+An example can be found [here](https://github.com/alvarotrigo/react-fullpage.js/blob/master/example/extensionExample.js)

 ## Usage

 This wrapper creates a <ReactFullpage /> component.
 It exposes a render-prop API so markup can remain the same across fullpage.js libraries.
-The render prop accepts 1 parameter in its callback which contains the component's react properties [state](https://github.com/alvarotrigo/fullPage.js#state), context, etc.
+The render prop accepts 1 parameter in its callback which contains the component's react properties state, context, etc.

 ## Examples

-In-depth examples can be found [here](https://github.com/alvarotrigo/react-fullpage.js/blob/master/examples)
+In-depth examples can be found [here](https://github.com/alvarotrigo/react-fullpage.js/tree/master/example)

 Quickstart Example: